nlyubova/tutorials-for-Nao-Pepper-Romeo/tuto_basic.rst

 Installation
 ------------

-* if you use Nao (check http://wiki.ros.org/nao) and install the following packages replacing <ROBOT> by nao
+* if you use Nao robot, check http://wiki.ros.org/nao and install the following packages replacing <ROBOT> by nao

     .. code-block:: bash